luker983/Privilege-Escalation-Lab/README.md

 ###  Docker

 #### Build Image
-Build a Docker image by running the following command, where `.` assumes that the Dockerfile is in your current working directory:
+Build a Docker image by running the following command, assuming that the Dockerfile is in your current working directory:
 ```
 docker build -t privesc .